OpenAI: the defining AI company, and its defining tension

 What reasonable people disagree about

 Whether ~$1.4T of compute commitments are visionary or reckless; whether an $852B mark on ~$20B of revenue is foresight or froth; whether OpenAI's moat is durable distribution or a commoditizing model; whether non-profit “control” is real; and whether the consumer/ads pivot strengthens the business or dilutes the mission.
-Informed observers land in very different places — by design, this study does not pick for you.
+This study weighs each: the funding question leans achievable near-term but unproven at full scale; the lead leans narrowing; the moat leans distribution, not model; nonprofit control leans nominal in practice; and the ads pivot is genuinely contested.
+The reasoning, confidence levels and tripwires behind each lean are in the Forward View's closing weighing.

 How to read this